NashrahFatima28/AI-chatbot-for-FAQs-/README.md

 # AI-chatbot-for-FAQs-

-# 💬 Internship FAQ Chatbot Website
+# 💬 Internship FAQ Chatbot Using DialogFlow in GCP

 A modern, responsive website with an integrated Dialogflow chatbot to answer frequently asked questions about internships, applications, company info, and more.